EF2-ITR Program 2022 2023 (Current EFs)

 This 318-hour program updates existing RDAEFs (who were licensed prior to January 1, 2010) in the new, allowable procedures for RDAEFs described above.
 Participants who successfully complete this program will be eligible to take the RDAEF exam, and upon successful completion, they will be able to perform all of the expanded duties approved for currently licensed California RDAEFs.

-Current RDAEFs will NOT need a supervising dentist as they will not be participating as and existing RDA.
+Current RDAEFs will NOT need a supervising dentist as they will not be participating as an existing RDAEF.

 The total length of the program: Nine (9) months

-- Didactic: (home study/online/in-class lectures) Students will learn the theoretical aspects relating to RDAEF duties and procedure.
+- Didactic: (home study/online/in-class lectures) Students will learn the theoretical aspects relating to RDAEF duties and procedures.

 - Laboratory: Students will learn the step-by-step procedures of the RDAEF through laboratory experience with a typodont.